patriciogonzalezvivo/ofxPTAMM/README.md

 ##Adding ofxPTAMM addon to a oF project##

-- Add the include and lib directory at the Project.xcconfig
+- Add the `includes` on the `libs` directory at the Project.xcconfig

 ```c++
 //THE PATH TO THE ROOT OF OUR OF PATH RELATIVE TO THIS PROJECT.